P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Dollars (Price, Cost)

-There’s no easy answer to this.
-Fixing a trouble code is more complex than buying a single new part.
+There’s no straightforward answer to this.
+Resolving a fault code is more complex than buying a single new part.

-The price you’ll pay is entirely dependent on the identified necessary repair.
+The price you’ll pay is entirely dependent on the acknowledged necessary repair.

-Here are a couple (universal and approximate) estimates.
+Here are a couple (worldwide and approximate) estimates.
 Keep in mind that you might require multiple of these!

 • Spark plugs – $100